 The late Samuel C. Bukantz, MD, founded the Division of Allergy and Immunology, Department of Internal Medicine, in 1972.
 Richard F. Lockey MD succeeded Dr. Bukantz in 1983 and is the current Director of the Division.
 Mrs. Joy McCann Culverhouse endowed the Division in 1997 and The Joy McCann Culverhouse Airway Disease Research Center was dedicated in February 1998.
 In 1998, Mabel and Ellsworth Simmons endowed the Division with a grant for education and research.

-There are 11 core, 8 joint (with the Pediatric Division of Allergy and Immunology) and 10 clinical faculty members in the Division, and the Division supports 6 fellows-in-training.
+There are 12 core and 7 joint (with the Pediatric Allergy and Immunology Division) faculty members in the Division, and currently 5 fellows-in-training are supported by the Division.

 The goals of the Division are: